css-materials/course-site/content/homework/wrangle-data/index.md

   theme_minimal()
 ```

-If you tidied the data frame correctly, then you will not have to make any changes to this code.
+If you tidied the data frame correctly, you will not have to make any changes to this code.

-# Part 2: Wrangling and visualizing messy(ish) data
+# PART 2: Wrangling and visualizing messy(ish) data

 The [Supreme Court Database](http://scdb.wustl.edu/) contains detailed information of every published decision of the U.S. Supreme Court since its creation in 1791.
 It is perhaps the most utilized database in the study of judicial politics.